madpew/open-source-template/README.md

 ## License

-This project is licensed under the Unlicense - see [LICENSE.md](LICENSE.md) for details
+This project is licensed under the Unlicense - see [LICENSE](LICENSE) for details

 ## Acknowledgments